-Biostatistics for Clinical Investigators Literature Appraisal Ethical Aspects of Clinical Research Introduction to Translational Research Clinical Research Design Workshop Translational Research Design Workshop Use of Computers in Clinical Research
+Biostatistics for Clinical Investigators Literature Appraisal Ethical Aspects of Clinical Research Introduction to Translational Research Clinical Research Design Workshop Translational Research Design Workshop

-Additional Coursework for MSCL
+Additional Coursework for MSCR

 The curriculum for the Master's Program consists of two tracks - the Patient-Based Clinical Research Track and the Translational Research Track.
-In either track, the specific courses (usually four to five) chosen by an individual student will depend on his/her previous training and course work and current career goals.
+In either track, the specific courses (usually four to five) chosen by an individual student will depend on his/her previous training, course work, and current career goals.
 Most students in the Translational Research Track will take advanced courses in molecular biology and/or genetics; most students in the Patient-Based Clinical Research Track will take advanced courses in health care policy and practice.